sonata-project/SonataPageBundle/Resources/doc/reference/installation.rst

         // ... other declarations
     ));

-Then add these bundles in the config mapping definition :
+Then add these bundles in the config mapping definition:

 .. code-block:: yaml